 Type the worksheet function following the syntax rules explained in the section above.

-As explained in Excel VBA Programming for Dummies, you can’t use Excel’s Insert Function dialog for purposes of entering worksheet functions into VBA.
-You can, however, take advantage of the following strategies for purposes of getting some help when setting up the code to call a worksheet function in VBA:
+- Can (however) take advantage of the following strategies to get some help when setting up the code to call a worksheet function in VBA:

 Strategy #1: Use The Insert Function Dialog Box To Identify Excel Worksheet Functions And The Function Arguments Dialog Box To Obtain Argument Descriptions